rust-lang/rfcs/text/0000-remove-as-mut-vec_from_string.md

 but this RFC is not just about SSO.
 There are more promising implementations of strings and there might be even more in the future.
-It's difficult if not impossible to say what is the fastest implementation now or what it will be in 3 years.
+It's difficult if not impossible to say what is the fastest implementation now or what it will be in three years.
 So it would be good to be able to change the implementation later on.

 # Detailed design